Dave-team/Knowledge-base/Management.md

 - Praise people often and recognize people's good work.
 Praise them publicly and in front of other senior people
 - Give little criticism.
 When you do give critisism, be honest and specific and work towards improvements
 - Create a culture where any feedback is welcome by and from everyone in the business
+- Performance reviews:
+    - Be specific about their strenghts and how this has helped in practice
+    - Talk about impact.
+Why is this person’s work important to the organization?
+Did they do an especially good job on a specific project they worked on?
+    - Talk about the future: what could the person be doing better?
+        - Suggest an ambitious goal that would be interesting to reach
+        - Suggest to do more of something they do little of right now
+        - Pick something you know the person wants to do more of

 ## Evangelize
 You want to communicate what the team is going to work on: